Munawwar/Lithium/README.md

     //man1 says: Yay! free food!
     //man2 says: Yay! free food!</code></pre>

-* ion.lbind(fn [, context, args...]) - Binds context and arguments to a function (like the [JS.1.8.1 Function.bind](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/bind)).
+* Li.lbind(fn [, context, args...]) - Binds context and arguments to a function (like the [JS.1.8.1 FunctLi.bind](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/bind)).
 Argument list is prepended to fn.

-    <pre><code>element.onclick = ion.rbind(function (val, e) {
+    <pre><code>element.onclick = Li.rbind(function (val, e) {
       console.log(this ===  element); //true
       console.log(val); //10
       console.log(e); //If IE9+, you'll get event.
     }, element, 10);</code></pre>

-* ion.rbind - Same as lbind, except that arguments are appended to fn arugment list.
+* Li.rbind - Same as lbind, except that arguments are appended to fn arugment list.

-* ion.forEach(obj [, callback, context]) - forEach on any object.
+* Li.forEach(obj [, callback, context]) - forEach on any object.
 For arrays, Array.forEach is called internally.
-* ion.uuid([len=10, hypenate=false]) - Returns a random UID with length 'len' and hyphenated if hypenate=true, as string.
+* Li.uuid([len=10, hypenate=false]) - Returns a random UID with length 'len' and hyphenated if hypenate=true, as string.
-* ion.object.value(obj) - Returns all values of an object.
+* Li.object.value(obj) - Returns all values of an object.
 Object.keys(obj) would return keys of an object.
-* ion.object.size(obj) - Returns the number of enumerable properties of the object.
+* Li.object.size(obj) - Returns the number of enumerable properties of the object.
-* ion.string.htmlEncode and ion.string.htmlDecode - Encodes/DEcodes >,<," and &.
+* Li.string.htmlEncode and Li.string.htmlDecode - Encodes/DEcodes >,<," and &.

 ### Browser Detection

-<pre><code>ion.browser.isIE - will be set when browser is MS IE.
+<pre><code>Li.isIE - will be set when browser is MS IE.
-ion.isIE9 - will be set when browser is MS IE. ion.isChrome ion.isWebKit
+Li.isIE9 - will be set when browser is MS IE.
+Li.isChrome
+Li.isWebKit
 ...similar for other browsers and versions
 Additionally:
-ion.browser.name - e.g. 'IE'
+Li.browser.name - e.g. 'IE'
-ion.browser.version - e.g. '9'
+Li.browser.version - e.g. '9'
-ion.browser.OS - e.g. 'Windows'
+Li.browser.OS - e.g. 'Windows'
-ion.browser.OSVersion (set if available) - e.g. '6.1'
+Li.browser.OSVersion (set if available) - e.g. '6.1'
 </code></pre>